xtuml/mc/doc/notes/8797_scoop_dnt.md

 When using the scoop method, the global native xtUML types must be considered.
 These are stored in `org.xtuml.bp.pkg/globals/Globals.xtuml`.

-5.4 `Export MASL Domain` plugin
+5.4 IPRs
-The plugin for exporting a MASL domain will need to change to refer to the correct files.
+References to model elements in other projects (IPRs) will need to be resolved or otherwise worked around.

 6. Design
 ---------